zalando-incubator/perron/README.md

 For application critical requests it can be a good idea to retry failed requests to the responsible services.

-Occasionaly target server can have high latency for a short period of time, or in the case of a stack of servers, one server can be having issues and retrying the request will allow perron to attempt to access one of the other servers that currently aren't facing issues.
+Occasionally target server can have high latency for a short period of time, or in the case of a stack of servers, one server can be having issues and retrying the request will allow perron to attempt to access one of the other servers that currently aren't facing issues.

 By default `perron` has retry logic implemented, but configured to perform 0 retries.
 Internally `perron` uses [node-retry](https://github.com/tim-kos/node-retry) to handle the retry logic and configuration.
 All of the existing options provided by `node-retry` can be passed via configuration options through `perron`.

-There is a shouldRetry function which can be defined in any way by the consumer and is used in the try logic to determine whether to attempt the retries or not depending on the type of error and the original request object.
+There is a `shouldRetry` function which can be defined in any way by the consumer and is used in the try logic to determine whether to attempt the retries or not depending on the type of error and the original request object.
 If the function returns true and the number of retries hasn't been exceeded, the request can be retried.

-There is also an onRetry function which can be defined by the user of `perron`.
+There is also an `onRetry` function which can be defined by the user of `perron`.
 This function is called every time a retry request will be triggered.
-It is provided the currentAttempt, the error that is causing the retry and the original request params.
+It is provided the current attempt index, the error that is causing the retry and the original request params.

-The first time onRetry gets called, the value of currentAttempt will be 2.
+The first time `onRetry` gets called, the value of currentAttempt will be 2.
 This is because the first initial request is counted as the first attempt, and the first retry attempted will then be the second request.

 ```js
 const {ServiceClient} = require('perron');